starry-koi/chandra_merge_obs/README.md

 ---

 * The code stopped saying it couldn't find the event files (`evt2.fits`)
   * This generally happens when there's a mismatch between the merging variables `filter_check` and `band_check`, and the repro/ directory inside the OBSID folder.
 You'll either need to update the merging-specific variables, or rerun `chandra_xray_analysis` on the individual OBSIDs using the filter band and flux band you want.
-* The code's terminal output says that 'Galaxy regions had differing RAs/Decs/radii above user-specified limit set by max_std`
+* The code's terminal output says that 'Galaxy regions had differing RAs/Decs/radii above user-specified limit set by max_std'
   * The code finds the final galaxy region by averaging the galaxy regions from all the different to-be-merged OBSIDs.
-The code should have printed out all the RAs/Decs/radii that
+The code should have printed out all the RAs/Decs/radii that exceeded the limit.
 * The code says 'Excessive offsets found!' after running `wavdetect` and stops there
   * If the astrometric offsets between OBSIDs are too large, merging could result in incorrect output.
 You may want to fine-tune the astrometry yourself (see the relevant [CIAO thread](https://cxc.cfa.harvard.edu/ciao/threads/fluxes_multiobi/))
 * The code says 'Sources ... had differing per-obsid radii above user-specified limit set by max_std'
   * The code finds final source regions by calculating source regions on a per-OBSID basis, then combining them to find the radii to use for the final source region (the position is gotten from the merged wavdetect source).
 These generally shouldn't differ too much, assuming the galaxy of interest was at the aimpoint of the S3 chip for all observations.
 By default, `max_std` is set fairly low, so if the source radii don't look that different (< ~0.1 pixels) you're probably fine.
 If the radii have differences of ~1+ pixels, that's probably an indication that the methods used in this merging code might not work best for your case.